-Meaning ‘cave of poetry’, this 100-foot-wide natural sinkhole is certainly worthy of verse.
-Leap from the limestone cliffs into the cool cyan water, then swim under the archway into the Adriatic Sea.
-Arrive early in summer to avoid the crowds; the rest of the year it’ll be just you and the seabirds (and a few cold-resistant Russian tourists).
-There are several archaeological sites nearby, including Grotto della Poesia Piccola (‘little cave of poetry’), its walls covered in ancient inscriptions.
-You’ll find the grotto on the east side of the Salento Peninsula (aka ‘the boot’).
+Meaning "cave of poetry," this 100ft-wide natural sinkhole is certainly worthy of verse.
+Leap from the limestone cliffs into the cool cyan water, and then swim under the archway into the Adriatic Sea.
+Arrive early in summer to avoid the crowds; the rest of the year it’ll be just you and the seabirds.
+There are several archaeological sites nearby, including Grotto della Poesia Piccola ("little cave of poetry"), its walls covered in ancient inscriptions.
+You’ll find the grotto on the east side of the Salento Peninsula (aka "the boot").

 Queen’s Baths, Eleuthera, Bahamas